 Chicken can easily take up too much smoke if you have a heavy hand with the wood.
 The light smoke of a pellet cooker is a nice way to avoid this problem.

-This general framework for how long to smoke chicken legs out to work for you regardless of whether you are cooking in an electric smoker, WSM or any other type of smoker as long as you are running at similar temperatures.
+This general framework for smoked chicken legs out to work for you regardless of whether you are cooking in an electric smoker, pellet grill or any other type of smoker as long as you are running at similar temperatures.